 5. Limited Top Material Options

 Our focus with the VertDesk v3 has mainly been on producing the most stable desk within the category.
 Using premium gears and electronics, to offer what I feel is the best value in standing desks.
 Because of this, the selection of our desktops has suffered some.
-The good news is that there are still a few options, including the durable wood essence laminate, bamboo and solid wood.
-With the wood essence laminate, we have the ability to customize the shape and size.
-All you have to do is contact us with your requests.
+The good news is that there are still a few options, including the durable wood essence laminate and solid wood.
+With the wood essence laminate, we have the ability to customize in over 304 size and shape options.
 Unfortunately, this might not be enough to suit your requirements.

 Because we offer the base only for the VertDesk v3, you have the option to go the DIY route.
 This means that you can purchase just the v3 base and add your own top.
 You get the stability of the v3 frame, the quality components and have the option to add a top very specific to your needs.

 With the launch of the VertDesk v3 in early 2017, we were excited to bring what we felt was the best value in standing desk to market.
 I watched the category change significantly over the last few years, with most competing products eliminating the cross support over that time.
 Instead, they offered frames that were expandable and started to focus one heavy load capacities.